generaxion/axio-starter/README.md

 ### 3.1 Component.php

 Components get their power from abstract class Component that keeps in the structure and required functionality for each component.
 Every component inherits from this class.
+The component structure is loosely inspired by React component concept.

 ### 3.2 Using components